EU Restrictive Measures

 The EU’s regime applies to acts such as genocide, crimes against humanity and other serious human rights violations or abuses (including torture, slavery, extrajudicial killings, arbitrary arrests or detentions, but not corruption).
 Other human rights violations or abuses can also fall under the scope of the sanctions framework, where those violations or abuses are widespread, systematic or are otherwise of serious concern in respect of the objectives of the EU’s CFSP.

 Following adoption of the EU’s new global human rights sanctions regime in December 2020, the EU acted quickly to establish designations under it.
-In March 2021, the EU made use for the first time of the framework and adopted coordinated sanctions together with the United States in response to the poisoning and imprisonment of Russian opposition politician Aleksey Navalny.
+In March 2021, the EU made use for the first time of the framework and adopted coordinated sanctions together with the United States in response to the poisoning and imprisonment of Russian opposition politician, Alexei Navalny.
 Specifically, the EU imposed an asset freeze and travel ban on four Russian government officials for their involvement in the arrest, prosecution and sentencing of Navalny.
 Shortly after, the EU also designated 11 individuals and four entities in relation to deemed human rights violations in China, North Korea, Libya, Eritrea, South Sudan and Chechnya.
+Two further rounds followed in December 2021, adding more individuals related to violations in Russia, China, North Korea, Libya, Syria, Chechnya, Ukraine, Central African Republic, Sudan and Mozambique, as well as the Wagner Group.

 Types of sanctions